 - As Section 44AD specifically mentions the word business, therefore section cannot be applied in case of professionals.

 - Section 44AD only applies in case of Individuals, Partnership & HUF provided they are Resident in India.
-This section does not apply in case of Limited Liability Partnerships as they have been specifically excluded from this section.
+NRI’s cannot claim the benefit of this scheme.
+This scheme also does not apply in case of Limited Liability Partnerships as they have been specifically excluded from this section.

-If the taxpayer opts for filing his income tax return under this scheme, he can opt for disclosing his income tax return at any percentage above 8%.
-The assessee may choose not to opt for the scheme and may declare an income lower than 8% of the gross receipts.
+If the taxpayer opts for filing his income tax return under this scheme, he can opt for disclosing his income tax return at any percentage above 6%/8% as the case may be.
+The assessee may choose not to opt for the scheme and may declare an income lower than 6%/8% of the gross receipts.
 However in such a case, the assessee shall have to keep and maintain books of accounts and get his accounts audited by a chartered accountant.